Multiorbital effects in the functional renormalization group: A weak-coupling study of the Emery model: Discussion and Outlook

 Such issues left aside, the strong-coupling nature of ab-initio parameter sets still prevents us from thoroughly discussing the applicability of our weak coupling approach (with interaction parameters one decade smaller than typical literature values) to real cuprate materials.
-However, the Emery model at weak coupling is shown to have the same leading instabilities than the one-band Hubbard model, complementing the strong coupling VCA study by Kiesel \emph{et al.}\cite{Hanke-Kiesel-VCA} Moreover, it has turned out to form a good, rather simple testing ground for the new discretization scheme presented here.
+We therefore refrain a discussion of some parameter trends observed in the strong-coupling literature (see, for examples, Refs.~\onlinecite{weber-charge-trans,Kent-emery-model}).
+However, the Emery model at weak coupling is shown to have the same leading instabilities than the one-band Hubbard model, complementing a strong-coupling VCA study by Kiesel \emph{et al.}\cite{Hanke-Kiesel-VCA} and a DMFT study by de' Medici \emph{et al.}\cite{Medici-emery-model} Moreover, it has turned out to form a good, rather simple testbed for the new discretization scheme presented here.
 This scheme can of course be carried over to other, more complicated multi-band systems where a weak-coupling approach is indeed realistic.
 Candidates are the iron superconductors or strontium ruthenates (for a recent SMFRG study, see Ref.~\onlinecite{Sruo}), both with three and more Fermi surfaces.